tabulify/tabulify/db/Readme.md

 The top object is:
   * in the model: the database object and have no parent, all other object have a parent that lead to the top object (ie the database object)
   * in the stream model: the tableDef

+## Circular Dependencies

+You will get a circular dependency that if this module needs to use a library that is also used in a `data path` module implementation.

+For instance, `yaml` is used to read configuration file but is also used as a `data path` in the `db-yaml` module.

+In this case, you need to add in the `bytle-type` module:
+  * the `yaml` library
+  * the common class

 ## Object Hierarchy